You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [04:36]

-A time when dark and light balance each other for a moment only, like two hands touching in perfect harmony.
-And then the scales tip, the night force gradually begins to close in.
+A time when dark and light balance each other for a moment only.
+Light, two hands touching in perfect harmony.
+And then the scales tip.
+The night force gradually begins to close in.
 The seasons change, sometimes gently, sometimes not.
-The buds of spring, the green leaves of summer, the yellow leaves of autumn, the bare tree limbs of winter.
-The rhythms and cycles of endless change.
-Such is the look and feel, the more common look and feel of our impermanence.
+The buds of spring, the green leaves of summer, the yellow leaves of autumn, the bare tree limbs of winter, the rhythms and cycles of endless change, such as the look and feel, the more common look and feel of our impermanence.
 I think catastrophe only gives it an edge, dramatizes our passing event.
-I would wish to remind us that the story of Shakyamuni Buddha
+I would wish to remind us that the story of Shakyamuni Buddha is the story of each one of us.

-is the story of each one of us.
-The story of being shocked into sudden awareness by the sights of misery.
-That indeed, we come to realize how we live in a world of manifest change and mortality.
-We remember that realization, that the realization of this suffering is, is, the motivation for our moving toward the light.
-When we watched on our TV screens the pictures of those two iconic towers crumbling like sand castles, I couldn't help hearing the words we chant in the Fukan Zazengi.
+a story of being shocked into sudden awareness by the sights of misery, that indeed we come to realize how we live in a world of manifest change and mortality.
+We remember that realization, that the realization of this suffering is, is the motivation for our moving toward the light. when we watched on our TV screens the pictures of those two iconic towers crumbling like sandcastles, I couldn't help hearing the words we chant in the Fukan Zazengi.

 [06:58]

-Form and substance like dew on the grass, like a dart of lightning, emptied in an instant, vanished in a flash.
+Form and substance like dew on the grass. like a dart of lightning, emptied in an instant, vanished in a flash.
 Or the jingle I remember from my child which ends with the words, ashes, ashes, all fall down.
 At that moment, I think, we all knew with a sinking feeling that our world or whatever world we had hung on to was changed forever.
-Whether for better or worse, no one can say for sure.
-Or whether in the big picture, those terms even apply.
+Whether for better or worse, no one can say for sure, or whether in the big picture those terms even apply.
 It wasn't for me an unfamiliar feeling, this ground dropping away underfoot.
-I'm old enough to remember well December 7th, 1941, when the world suddenly changed.
+I'm old enough to remember well, December 7th, 1941, when the world suddenly changed.

 [08:06]